 This box set includes all seven titles in “The Chronicles of Narnia”—with the original black-and-white interior illustrations by Pauline Baynes and cover art by Cliff Nielsen.

 This set also includes a bonus book full of fun trivia that will spark conversation with your tween!
 We highly recommend reading the entire series rather than stopping at one individual title as it is a beautiful and cohesive allegorical representation of Christ’s sacrificial love for us.
-If you choose to read just one title in the series, I would recommend “The Lion, The Witch, and the Wardrobe.”
+If you choose to read just one title in the series, I would recommend that the first book you try is “The Lion, The Witch, and the Wardrobe.”

 The Magician’s Nephew — Witness the creation of a magical land in “The Magician’s Nephew.”
 On a daring quest to save a life, two friends are hurled into another world, where an evil sorceress seeks to enslave them.
 But then the lion Aslan’s song weaves itself into the fabric of a new land, a land that will be known as Narnia.
 And in Narnia, all things are possible.